isc-projects/bind9/doc/arm/reference.rst

       64-bit unsigned Integer.
 This is the number of usable bytes of DNS data.
 It does not include transport overhead.

+   ``Transfer Rate (B/s)`` (``rate``)
+      64 bit unsigned Integer.
+This is the average zone transfer rate in bytes-per-second during the latest full interval that is configured by the :any:`min-transfer-rate-in` configuration option.
+If no such interval has passed yet, then the overall average rate is reported instead.

    .. note::
       Depending on the current state of the transfer, some of the values may be empty or set to ``-`` (meaning "not available").